-Things To See & Do In Boyce, LA
+Things To See & Do Near Alexandria, LA

 Located in “The Heart Of Louisiana”, Alexandria and the area just across the Red River, combine elements of the north and south Louisiana.
 There are many outdoor opportunities at Kisatchie National Forest, along with the bayous and lakes in the area.
 There is an annual bass tournament for the fishermen in the area.
 The Red River is the focal point with the Alexandria Levee Park where you will find festival grounds and an amphitheater right on its banks.
 Boat tours highlight the river’s role in shaping Louisiana history and Lake Buhlow is famous for high-speed motorboat racing.
 In Central Louisiana, you will find a little of everything you would expect, regardless of what area of Louisiana you were thinking of!

 Gone Wild Safari!
 Make your next event an adventure, Grab your camera, and load up the entire family for a memorable experience at Central Louisiana’s premier family attraction Gone Wild Safari!
 Gone Wild Safari’s Party Room is the perfect place for a large gathering that all will remember for years to come.